RuneAudio/Docs/docs/troubleshooting/rpi-troubleshooting.md

 ###No WiFi networks found during discovery scan

-Check the activity LED on the WiFi dongle.
+The activity LED on the WiFi dongle provides minimal indication of WiFi activity.
 If No WiFi networks are found, and it is flashing normally, there is no WiFi reception.
 If not flashing at all, the power requirements of the WiFi dongle may be over 150 mA, too high for a Pi USB port, or over 300 mA on a Pi B+, 2, and later versions (unlikely).

 ###Local WiFi network not found